Argentine military trials of 2009: History

 (The Battle of Darwin-Goose Green.
 Robert Bolia (Military Review; July/August 2005) p.
-49.)) and tried hard to bolster morale.
+49.))

-In 2009, Argentine authorities in Comodoro Rivadavia ratified a decision made by authorities in Río Grande, Tierra del Fuego, who, according to Argentina, have authority over the islands, by charging 70 officers and NCOs with inhumane treatment of conscript soldiers during the war.
-"We have testimony from 23 people about a soldier who was shot to death by a corporal, four other former combatants who starved to death, and at least 15 cases of conscripts who were staked out on the ground", Pablo Vassel, undersecretary of human rights in the province of Corrientes, told Inter Press Service News Agency.
+In 2009, Argentine authorities in Comodoro Rivadavia ratified a decision made by authorities in Río Grande, Tierra del Fuego, who, according to Argentina, have authority over the islands, by charging 70 officers and NCOs with inhumane treatment of conscript soldiers during the war.Pablo Andrés Vassel, undersecretary of human rights in the province of Corrientes, told Inter Press Service News Agency, "We have testimony from 23 people about a soldier who was shot to death by a corporal, four other former combatants who starved to death, and at least 15 cases of conscripts who were staked out on the ground."

-On 19 May, a 12th Regiment conscript, Secundino Riquelme, reportedly died of heart failure after he had struggled for weeks to get accustomed to the cold weather, poor food and the bullying in his platoon that included fellow conscripts.
-Although his physical and mental collapse was evident, the other conscripts in his platoon failed to report it to the 12th Regimental medical officer, First Lieutenant Juan Adgigovich and the 12th Regiment chaplain, who would regularly visit their positions.
-(Note: Another conscript to die under similar circumstances was Private Remigio Fernández of the 5th Regiment at Port Howard, who sank into deep depression, refused to eat and, despite attempts to feed him intravenously, died on 10 June.)
-There are claims, however, that false testimony was used as evidence in accusing the Argentine officers and NCOs of abandonment, and Vassel had reasign as undersecretary of human rights of Corrientes in 2010.
-Other veterans are skeptical about the accusations about Colonel Martiniano Duarte, an ex-601 Commando Company officer in the Falklands, and say that it has become "fashionable" for ex-conscripts to now accuse their superiors of abandonment.
+On 23 May 1982, a 12th Regiment conscript, Segundino Antonio Riquelme, from A Company north of Goose Green who had according to Pablo Vassel, Ernesto Alonso and CECIM had reportedly been "starved to death" had in fact died of heart failure (inflamed and enlarged heart because of extreme duress) after he had struggled for weeks to get accustomed to the cold weather, poor food and the bullying in his platoon that he experienced from fellow conscripts.
+Although his physical and mental collapse was evident, the other conscripts in his platoon that witnessed the abuse but refused to take part in it failed to report it to the 12th Regimental medical officer, First Lieutenant Juan Carlos Adjigogovic and the 12th Regiment chaplain, Santiago Mora, who would regularly visit their positions to hand out chocolate bars, cigarettes and letters from home.
+(Note: Another conscript to die under similar circumstances was Private Remigio Antonio Fernández of the 5th Regiment at Port Howard, who sank into deep depression, refused to eat and, despite attempts to feed him intravenously, died on 10 June.)
+There were consequently claims on behalf of nationalistic veteran groups that false testimonies had indeed been used as evidence in order to accuse the Argentine officers and NCOs of complete dereliction of duty, and Pablo Vassel had to eventually resign as undersecretary of human rights of Corrientes in 2010.